etiennebr/rstdocs/Applications/Vector Data Manipulation/VectorDataReprojection.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{VectorDataReprojection_param_table}, page~\pageref{VectorDataReprojection_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+VectorDataReprojection+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *VectorDataReprojection* .

-Parameters table for Vector Data reprojection:
+.. [#] Table: Parameters table for Vector Data reprojection.

 +------------------------------+--------------------------+----------------------------------+
 |Parameter Key                 |Parameter Type            |Parameter Description             |